Event: FINTECH Circle Autumn Drinks 2025

 Q: How can the company reward its employees and founders in the most tax-efficient way in terms of bonuses, employee benefits, options, shares?

-And so I wanted to ask Helena first in terms of how do you do it in practice, because you’ve got a large team.
-We just talked about great tech developers.
+I wanted to ask Helena first in terms of how do you do it in practice, because you’ve got a large team.
+We just talked about your great tech developers.

-Q: How do you keep your team motivated and incentivized?”
+Q: How do you keep your team motivated and incentivised?”

 Helena Wardle:

-“…I pay them well, it’s one.
-So that we pay close or as close to market rates as we can.
-So the one thing I can share is we’ve been running for 4 years and we’ve only just issued the share option.”
+“…I pay them well, it’s the first important point.
+We pay close or as close to market rates as we can.
+The one thing I can share is we’ve been running for 4 years and we’ve only just issued the share option.”

-“So before I started the business, I pretty much interviewed as many founders as I could finally would give me time and I asked them to tell me all the mistakes they made and share options and giving them too early, giving too many is one that all of them told me.”
+“Before I started the business, I pretty much interviewed as many founders as I could find who would give me time and I asked them to tell me all the mistakes they made and share options and giving them too early, giving too many was one that all of them told me.”

-“… That is what I’ve learned, and that’s what I think is really, really important that I learned from other founders.
-So you can do share options, and if you incentivize people early, do that because they’re gonna be in your business until you exit.
-So that is actually rare to find, so unless it’s a co-founder, that’s not actually that easy.”
+“… That is what I’ve learned, and that’s what I think is really important that I learned from other founders.
+So, you can do share options, and if you incentivise people early, do that because they’re going to be in your business until you exit.
+That is actually rare to find, so unless it’s a co-founder, that’s not actually that easy.”

 “…Even employee number one, I wouldn’t throw shares at them because they don’t value it.
 They value it once they can see the business will have a route to succeeding.
 That’s what I’ve learned from my team and you get their buy-in.
-So we talked through share options and how they work, what it actually means to the team before we issued it, to really understand if they value it.
-And even now I would say half my team do, the rest don’t.
-So that’s the truth because people don’t B, understand it.
-B, see the value in it.
-So the first lesson I’ve learned is pay people well because that’s what they’re there for.”
+So, we talked through share options and how they work, what it actually means to the team before we issued it and to really understand if they value it.
+Even now I would say half my team do, the rest don’t.
+This has been the first lesson I’ve learned; pay people well because that’s what they’re there for.”

 “…So understand what value you’re adding to your employees.
 It’s not always mandatory.
 Are you giving them a learning opportunity they will not find anywhere else?
-And if you do, that’s big value to it.
+And if you are, there’s big value to it.
 And people will take salary cuts for that, like two senior leaders have.
-You know, they buy 45 grand under market rate because they are learning more than they will ever learn in any other business.
+You know, they may accept an under-market salary rate because they are learning more than they will ever learn in any other business.
 So that’s really valuable.”

-“…The other thing is normal employee benefits, like the stuff they talked about, is not expensive.
-Like it is not hugely expensive and people value it because it shows you care.
-So we have got really strong benefits.
-We have sick pay, income protection, you know, these guys could talk to you about that.
-We have death and service, which is really rare for a startup at our stage and it doesn’t cost us the earth, it’s almost no money.
+“…The other thing is normal employee benefits, like the stuff we have talked about, is not expensive.
+We have got really strong benefits.
+We have sick pay and income protection which costs little but is very attractive.
+We have death in service, which is really rare for a startup at our stage and again it doesn’t cost us the earth, it’s almost no money.

-That’s definitely my experience.
-But I will really say that it was across the board and it was more than 10 founders I spoke to.
+That’s definitely my experience and also that of more than ten founders I spoke to.
 Be very careful with issuing options too quickly.”

 Susanne: